Storidge/cio-user-docs/cio_cli/qos.md

 **`cio qos`**

-Report IOPS for each volume.
+Report IOPS for each volume on a node.
 Used to verify performance settings using read I/Os.

 ### **Examples**